shays10/jvmworkshop/ContactRetriever/README.md

 4. run `./create_load.sh`, It will create 10K requests.
 Each request will try to retrieve one of the first 10 contacts (So eventually there should be no more than 10 contacts in our Cache)

 5. Back to JVisualVM.
 You should see the Heap graph going wild.
 To investigate further, let's take a heap dump.
-In JVisualVM: `Monitor` tab -> `Heap dump` (right upper corner)
+In JVisualVM: `Monitor` tab -> `Heap dump` (right upper corner).
 Let's open the heap dump and look at the `Classes` tab.
 What is wrong here?

 6. Let's try to gather the "[Surviving Generations](https://blogs.oracle.com/nbprofiler/what-do-the-surviving-generations-metrics-mean)" metric: